JeremyPVargas/crypto_payment_app_for_fintech_pros/README.md

 # Crypto Payment App for FinTech Professionals
-This application uses blockchain technology to transact cryptocurrency payments to fintech professionals
+This application uses blockchain technology to transact cryptocurrency payments to fintech professionals.

 ---
 <!--Purpose -->